lfedgeai/AegisEdgeAI/edge-ai/README.md

 # OpenTelemetry Microservice Architecture with TPM2 Security

-A production-ready microservice architecture that implements secure metrics collection using OpenTelemetry, TPM2 hardware security, and HTTPS communication.
+A production-ready microservice architecture that implements secure metrics collection using OpenTelemetry, TPM2 hardware security for the agent, and public key verification for the collector.
 This system provides end-to-end hardware-backed cryptographically verifiable security and trust with proof of residency and proof of geofencing for telemetry data collection.

 ## Architecture